May 2026 Short Story Contest

 Include at least TWO (2) of the following prompts in your short story:

-(Rob Montgomery) - Element : A Hard Choice
+- Element : A Hard Truth

 Reminder: These prompts are flexible!
 So long as it’s clear which prompts you used, then you’ve probably used them correctly.
 You will identify your choices in your submission form.